 Plot Synopsis via 88 Films, November 2022.

-When it comes to live-action adaptations of Japanese anime and manga most don’t tend to stick the landing, but it is interesting to see Asian distributors outside Japan try to make an attempt, like Park Chan-wook’s take on Oldboy and Wong Jing & Jackie Chan with City Hunter.
+When it comes to live-action adaptations of Japanese anime and manga, most don’t tend to stick the landing, but it was interesting to see Asian distributors outside Japan try to make an attempt, like Park Chan-wook’s adaptation of Oldboy and Wong Jing & Jackie Chan’s adaptation of City Hunter.
 In 1991 we saw a live-action adaptation of Riki-Oh: The Story of Ricky, a Japanese manga adapted by Lam Nai-choi, who is considered one of the pioneers of the Category III exploitation scene during that time period, with films like Erotic Ghost Story and Her Vengeance (and had the rating been introduced earlier, The Seventh Curse would have been included as well).

 About 88 Films: